Our Lady of Mount Carmel: Apparitions

 There is a small sanctuary at Acquafondata, Italy, where the Virgin of Mount Carmel reportedly appeared on 16 July 1841.

 The visionaries of Our Lady of Fátima in 1917 reported Our Lady of Mount Carmel as among the titles claimed by Mary.
 According to Lúcia dos Santos, in the last apparition the Mother of God appeared as Our Lady of Mount Carmel "because Our Lady wants all to wear the scapular".

+Between 1961 and 1965, four young girls reported visions of the Virgin Mary, who appeared as Our Lady of Mount Carmel holding the Brown Scapular in the mountain village of San Sebastián de Garabandal, Spain.